-Aberystwyth University are committed to developing and promoting equality and diversity in all our practices and activities.
-We aim to work, study and provide an inclusive culture, free from discrimination and upholding the values of respect, dignity and courtesy.
+Aberystwyth University is committed to developing and promoting equality and diversity in all our practices and activities.
+We aim to provide an inclusive culture for work and study, free from discrimination and upholding the values of respect, dignity and courtesy.
 Every person has the right to be treated in accordance with these values.
 We are committed to advancing equality on the grounds of age, disability, sex and sexual orientation, gender identity, race, religion and belief (including lack of belief), marriage and civil partnership, pregnancy and maternity, and to embrace intersectionality and raise awareness between and across different groups.